eCommerce

 Stripe and Shopify Payments are two of the largest eCommerce payment providers on the market.
 Stripe offers an array of fully customizable digital payment tools, making it an ideal partner for businesses seeking tailored payment solutions.
 On the other hand, Shopify Payments is the in-house payment processor for eCommerce giant Shopify, making it a popular payment provider for businesses using Shopify to build online stores.

 So, how do Stripe and Shopify Payments stack up against each other?
-This guide delves into the features of Stripe and Shopify Payments, their differences and similarities, and other relevant topics.
+This guide delves into the features of Stripe and Shopify Payments, their differences and similarities, and other relevant topics so that you can decide between Shopify, Stripe, or another alternative.

 Stripe and Shopify: Quick Overview